lit/lit-element/docs/_guide/start.md

 ## Add LitElement to an existing project {#existing-project}

 You don't need a lot of tooling for LitElement projects.
 Chances are if you have an existing set of tools, you can integrate LitElement into it with very limited changes.
-These instructions assume you're using npm for package management, and using a tool like Rollup or Webpack to bundle your code for production.
+These instructions assume you're using npm for package management, and using a tool like Rollup or webpack to bundle your code for production.

+For details on building projects, including some sample Rollup configurations, see [Build for production](build).

 <div class="alert alert-info">